Thailand's king recovering after respiratory infection - palace

-BANGKOK Thailand's 88-year-old King Bhumibol Adulyadej, the world's longest reigning monarch, is recovering after a respiratory infection, the palace said in a statement Sunday.
+BANGKOK Thailand's 88-year-old King Bhumibol Adulyadej, the world's longest reigning monarch, is recovering after a respiratory infection, the palace said in a statement on Saturday.

-The king has no fever and a blood test showed a decrease in inflammation, it said, adding that an x-ray of his lungs showed no sign of inflammation.
+The king has no fever and is breathing normally after doctors administered antibiotics to treat an inflammation of his left lung on Sep.
+29, it said.

-It is the fourth health statement in over a week and follows a bulletin on Wednesday which said that the king had shown further improvement following a severe infection.
+A team of physicians would continue to give the king renal therapy and monitor his condition closely, it added.

 King Bhumibol is deeply revered in Thailand where he is accorded semi-divine status.
 Many Thais see him as a pillar of stability in a country subject to bouts of political instability and which has been ruled by a military junta since 2014.